KOrfanakis/MOOCs/Python_Data_Science_IBM/05-Data_Science_and_Machine_Learning_Capstone_Project/README.md

 For the third problem, we need to include building characteristics in our analysis.
 Therefore, we will first merge the two datasets and then examine the correlation between the most common complaint type and the building characteristics.

 Finally, the fourth problem statement requires the basic Machine Learning (ML) workflow.
-After preprocessing the merged dataset, we will build two ML models for predicting a building's chance of showing the most common characteristic.
+After preprocessing the merged dataset, we will build two ML models for predicting a building's chance of showing the most common complaint type.
 The algorithms used are Random Forest and XGBoost classifier.

 <br>